yingwuhola/Pomodoro-Robot/README.md

 * 🍅 Pomodoro Timer
   <br>25 minutes of focus time and 5 minutes of break time.
 You can also customize the duration and number of rounds through the app.
 * 🤖 Desk Companion
-  During focus time, it stays quietly by your side.
+  <br>During focus time, it stays quietly by your side.
 During breaks, it moves around to remind you to relax and take a short rest.
 * ⌨️ Typing Activity Detection
-  If you haven’t been working for a while — no typing sounds are detected by the on-device ML model  — it gently reminds you to refocus.
+  <br>If you haven’t been working for a while — no typing sounds are detected by the on-device ML model  — it gently reminds you to refocus.
 * 🌡️ Study Environment Monitoring
-  A light sensor detects if the room is too dim , and a CO₂ sensor monitors air quality.
+  <br>A light sensor detects if the room is too dim , and a CO₂ sensor monitors air quality.
 When CO₂ levels are high, it warns you before you start to feel sleepy.
   # installation
 Download the latest APK release directly from the [Releases](https://github.com/yingwuhola/Pomodoro-Robot/releases) pages.
 Install the APK on your Android device.